apioo/fusio-sample-cms/README.md

 ## Structure

-* `gen` - contains the TypeSchema specification to generate the model classes
 * `resources` - contains all API configuration files
-  * `routes` - folder which contains route configurations
+  * `operations` - folder which contains operation configurations
   * `config.yaml` - contains the Fusio system config
-  * `connections.yaml` - contains a list of all available connections to remote systems i.e. a database or message-queue
-  * `event.yaml` - contains a list of events which are triggered by the app.
+  * `container.php` - contains a list of events which are triggered by the app.
 User can then register HTTP callbacks to receives those events
+  * `events.yaml` - contains a list of events which are triggered by the app.
+User can then register HTTP callbacks to receives those events
+  * `operations.yaml` - contains an index of all available routes with a reference to a route file inside the `routes/` folder
-  * `routes.yaml` - contains an index of all available routes with a reference to a route file inside the `routes/` folder
+  * `typeschema.json` - contains an index of all available routes with a reference to a route file inside the `routes/` folder
 * `src` - contains all PHP source files
   * `Action` - contains all action classes which are used at the defined routes
-  * `Dependency` - contains a custom DI container to register services for the app
   * `Migrations` - contains all migration files to setup the database structure
   * `Model` - contains the generated model classes
-  * `Repository` - contains repositories to query the database
   * `Service` - contains the service classes which handle the business logic of your API
+  * `Table` - contains the service classes which handle the business logic of your API
+  * `View` - contains the service classes which handle the business logic of your API
 * `tests` - contains all PHP test files
   * `Api` - contains all API integration tests.
 These tests trigger the API endpoint like if you call them via a HTTP client but without the need to setup an actual HTTP server